mongodb/mongo-rust-driver/src/test/spec/json/server-discovery-and-monitoring/README.rst

 A response is a pair of values:

 - The source, for example "a:27017".
-  This is the address the client sent the "ismaster" command to.
+  This is the address the client sent the "hello" or legacy hello command to.
-- An ismaster response, for example ``{ok: 1, ismaster: true}``.
+- A hello or legacy hello response, for example ``{ok: 1, helloOk: true, isWritablePrimary: true}``.
   If the response includes an electionId it is shown in extended JSON like ``{"$oid": "000000000000000000000002"}``.
-  The empty response `{}` indicates a network error when attempting to call "ismaster".
+  The empty response `{}` indicates a network error when attempting to call "hello" or legacy hello.

 An "applicationError" object has the following keys: